If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 1. Buying an Expensive Camera First

 You don't need it.
-Honestly.
 Master lighting, audio, and framing with your phone first.
 Then upgrade camera if you genuinely need it.

 2. Poor Audio